Hippopotamus: Profile and Information

 • Habitats: River, Lake, Swamp

 Hippopotamus (Hippopotamus amphibius), also known as hippo or water horse, is an amphibious African ungulate mammal.
-Hippopotamuses are Often considered to be the world’s second-largest land animal (only after the elephant).
+Hippopotamuses are Often considered the world’s second-largest land animal (only after the elephant).

 One can compare the hippopotamus in weight and size to the Indian rhinoceros (Rhinoceros unicornis) and the white rhinoceros (Ceratotherium simum).

-Because of the enormous size and aquatic habits of this mammal, they are often safe from most predators.
+Because of this mammal’s enormous size and aquatic habits, they are often safe from most predators.
 However, human beings have been the main predator as they have long valued their meat, hide, and ivory.

 Humans may also attack hippopotamuses for ruining crops.
 History has it that they once ranged over the whole of the African continent and beyond, but hippos now live in central, eastern, and some parts of southern Africa.

-The hippopotamus is the world’s second-largest land animal, and it has an enormous head, a bulky body on stumpy legs, a short tail, and four toes on individual foot.
+The hippopotamus is the world’s second-largest land animal, and it has an enormous head, a bulky body on stumpy legs, a short tail, and four toes on individual feet.

 Each hippo toe features a nail-like hoof.
 Male hippos are usually 11.5 feet (3.5 meters) long, stand 5 feet (1.5 meters) tall, and weigh 3.5 tons (3,200 kg).
-In terms of physical size, the male hippos are the larger sex, as they weigh around 30 percent more than females.
+Regarding physical size, the male hippos are the larger sex, as they weigh around 30 percent more than females.

-The hippo skin is quite valuable to poachers as they come about 5 cm (2 inches) thick on the flanks but become thinner everywhere else and almost entirely hairless.
-Hippos have a grayish-brown color, with pinkish underparts.
+The hippo skin is quite valuable to poachers as they come about 5 cm (2 inches) thick on the flanks but become thinner everywhere and almost entirely hairless.
+Hippos have a grayish-brown color with pinkish underparts.

-The mouth of a hippo is half a meter wide and can also gape 150° to reveal the teeth.
-Hippos have sharp lower canines, and they may exceed 12 inches (30 cm).
+A hippo’s mouth is half a meter wide and can also gape 150° to reveal the teeth.
+Hippos have sharp lower canines that may exceed 12 inches (30 cm).

-Hippos may be land mammals, but they are well adapted to life in the waters.
-The eyes, ears, and nostrils of these animals are located quite high on the head, so it is possible for the rest of their body to remain submerged while they have their face features above water.
+Hippos may be land mammals but are well adapted to life in the waters.
+These animals’ eyes, ears, and nostrils are located quite high on the head, so the rest of their body can remain submerged while they have their facial features above water.

-The ears and nostrils can easily be folded shut to prevent water from getting into their body through those openings.
-The body of a hippo is so dense that they can walk underwater, where they have the ability to hold their breath for as much as five minutes.
+The ears and nostrils can easily be folded shut to prevent water from entering their bodies through those openings.
+The body of a hippo is so dense that it can walk underwater, where they can hold their breath for as much as five minutes.

-Although they are often seen basking in the sun, hippos are designed to lose water rapidly through their skin, and they become dehydrated without getting a periodic dip.
+Although they are often seen basking in the sun, hippos are designed to lose water rapidly through their skin and become dehydrated without a periodic dip.

-This unique pigment actually acts as a natural sunblock to filter out ultraviolet radiation.
+This unique pigment acts as a natural sunblock to filter out ultraviolet radiation.

 Hippos love to live in shallow areas where they can enjoy a sound sleep half-submerged (also called “rafting”).
-Their populations are significantly limited by this nature imposed “day living space,” which may become very crowded.
+This nature-imposed “day living space” significantly limits their populations, which may become very crowded.

-You can find as many as 150 hippos making use of one pool during the dry season.
+You can find as many as 150 hippos using one pool during the dry season.
 In times of famine or drought, they may carry out an overland migration that often leads to the death of many hippos.

-By night, hippos travel along familiar paths to distances as far as 6 miles (10 km) into surrounding grasslands where they feed for between five to six hours.
+By night, hippos travel along familiar paths to distances as far as 6 miles (10 km) into surrounding grasslands, where they feed for five to six hours.

-Hippos have long canines and incisors, but those are mainly used as weapons; grazing is primarily accomplished by holding grass with the massive full lips and then jerking the head.
+Hippos have long canines and incisors, mainly used as weapons; grazing is primarily accomplished by holding grass with the massive full lips and then jerking the head.

-Close to the river, where hippo grazing and trampling are most common, large areas may be stipped of all grass, which eventually will result in erosion.
-However, hippos naturally eat relatively little vegetation for their huge body size (they eat about 35 kg per night).
+Close to the river, where hippo grazing and trampling are most common, large areas may be stripped of all grass, eventually resulting in erosion.
+However, hippos naturally eat relatively little vegetation for their huge body size (about 35 kg per night).

-This is so because they have shallow energy requirements and they are buoyed in warm water much of the time.
+This is so because they have shallow energy requirements and are buoyed in warm water often.
 Hippos are not ruminant animals, so they do not chew the cud.

-Nevertheless, they can retain food in the stomach for a long, where protein will be extracted by fermentation.
+Nevertheless, they can retain food in the stomach for a long time, during which fermentation will extract protein.

-Their digestive process is beneficial to nature as it cycles a tremendous amount of nutrients into the rivers and lakes of Africa and supports the fish that is an essential protein source in the diet of the people around and beyond.
+Their digestive process is beneficial to nature as it cycles a tremendous amount of nutrients into the rivers and lakes of Africa and supports the fish, an essential protein source in the diet of the people around and beyond.

 Hippopotamus

-However, in captivity, both male and female hippos may become sexually mature as young as ages 3 and 4.
-However, dominant bulls who are more than 20 years old are known to initiate most of the mating.
+However, in captivity, male and female hippos may become sexually mature as young as ages 3 and 4.
+However, dominant bulls over 20 years old are known to initiate most of the mating.

 Bulls are known to monopolize select areas in the river or lake as mating territories for a decade or longer.
 Subordinate males are sometimes tolerated, especially if they do not try to breed.

-Most hippo aggression is splash, noise, bluff charges, and a scary yawning display of the sharp teeth.
-However, in intense cases, opponents may engage in fierce combat by slashing upward at the other hippo’s flank with the lower incisors.
+Most hippo aggression is splash, noise, bluff charges, and a scary yawning display of sharp teeth.
+However, opponents may engage in fierce combat in intense cases by slashing upward at the other hippo’s flank with the lower incisors.

 This is a routine display that indicates that a territory is occupied.
-Subordinate and territorial males alike are known to make dung piles along pathways that lead inland, which is possibly a kind of olfactory signposts (scent markers) during the night time.
+Subordinate and territorial males make dung piles along pathways that lead inland, possibly olfactory signposts (scent markers) during the night.

-Hippos can recognize individuals by scent, and they sometimes follow others’ nose-to-tail during their night treks.
+Hippos can recognize individuals by scent and sometimes follow others nose-to-tail during their night treks.

 Fertilization

-Fertilization usually results in a single calf that weighs about 45 kg (99 pounds), and the calf will be born after an eight months gestation period.
+Fertilization usually results in a single calf that weighs about 45 kg (99 pounds), and the calf will be born after an eight-month gestation period.

 The calf can close its ears and nostrils when it needs to nurse underwater.
-A calf may climb onto the back of its mother above the water when it needs to rest.
+When resting, a calf may climb onto its mother’s back above the water.

-It starts to eat grass by the first month and is eventually weaned between six to eight months of age.
+It starts to eat grass by the first month and is eventually weaned between six and eight months of age.
 Hippo cows can produce young every two years.

 Young calves may not be so small, but they are vulnerable to predators like lions, crocodiles, and hyenas.
-It is thought that hippo attacks on small boats are nothing but antipredator behavior, as the hippos may mistake the boats for crocodiles.
+It is thought that hippo attacks on small boats are only antipredator behavior, as the hippos may mistake the boats for crocodiles.

 For this reason, hippos have long had a disturbing and undeserved reputation as aggressive creatures.
 Cows have a strong bond as they live in “schools,” but they do not have any permanent association with other cows.

 However, they sometimes maintain close relationships with their offspring for some years.
-Longevity for hippos in captivity is up to 61 years, but rarely above 40 for those in the wild.
+The longevity of hippos in captivity is up to 61 years, but rarely above 40 for those in the wild.

 Distribution of hippos

-Trampling and crop destruction by hippos is what led to determined and early efforts to exterminate them for good; their meat and hides were also much valued.
+Trampling and crop destruction by hippos led to determined and early efforts to exterminate them for good; their meat and hides were also much valued.

-Hippos were everywhere in Africa, but they became extinct in northern Africa by the early 1800 and slowly vanished from south of Natal and the Transvaal by the year 1900.
+Hippos were everywhere in Africa, but they became extinct in northern Africa by the early 1800s and slowly vanished from south of Natal and the Transvaal by 1900.

 They are still reasonably popular in East Africa, but there is no doubt that their populations continue to decrease throughout the continent.

-There remains a high demand for hippo teeth as it is a fine-grained “ivory” that can be carved with easy; it was also used to make false teeth once upon a time.
+There remains a high demand for hippo teeth as it is a fine-grained “ivory” that can be carved easily; it was also used to make false teeth once upon a time.

 After the international elephant ivory in 1989 went into effect, hunting pressure on Hippopotamuses increased, and the hippo populations rapidly declined.